thoratharsh/Appium-with-Robot-Framework/README.md

 -add folder path to ANDROID_HOME envisroment variable -Open SDK Manager for folder install SDK's

-11.Enable Developer options in your real device and on the USB debugging
+11.Enable Developer options in your real device and on the USB debugging.
+Also make sure you are selecting option "Install Via USB"

 12.Connect device
 [Guide to connect device](https://www.guru99.com/adb-connect.html)